antfu-collective/ni/README.md

 **ni** assumes that you work with lockfiles (and you should)

-Before it runs, it will detect your `yarn.lock` / `pnpm-lock.yaml` / `package-lock.json` to know current package manager (or `packageManager` field in your packages.json), and runs the corresponding commands.
+Before it runs, it will detect your `yarn.lock` / `pnpm-lock.yaml` / `package-lock.json` / `bun.lockb` to know current package manager (or `packageManager` field in your packages.json if specified), and runs the [corresponding commands](https://github.com/antfu/ni/blob/main/src/agents.ts).

 ### Trouble shooting